1. King's College Chapel

 It now houses a branch of the Imperial War Museum, together with the American Air Museum.
 Over 200 planes are on display, together with many tanks, artillery and small naval vessels.

-The main exhibition space—the 12,000 square metre AirSpace Hanger—holds over 30 aircraft, including a Harrier, a Tornado, a prototype Typhoon and a Concorde.
+The main exhibition space—the 12,000 square metre AirSpace Hanger—holds over 30 aircraft, including a Spitfire, a Lancaster, a Vulcan, a Harrier and a Concorde.
 Hanger 3 is devoted to the Museum's Air and Sea exhibit, which displays a number of vessels and naval aircraft including a Vosper motor torpedo boat and a Wasp helicopter.

 The Battle of Britain Exhibition is the highlight of Hangar 4, complete with a Messerschmitt Bf-109E forced down over Sussex in 1940.